• Skip to primary navigation

 April 17, 2020

-Prevention Link’s Workplace Mental Health Injuries workshop is ideal for workers’ compensation representatives who have some case work experience looking to gain more knowledge on mental health injury claims.
+Prevention Link’s Workplace Mental Health Injuries workshop is ideal for workers’ compensation representatives who have some case work experience and are looking to gain more knowledge on mental health injury claims.

-It provides participants with a better understanding of mental health and illness, stigma and discrimination, how conditions are diagnosed and what treatment options are available.
+It will provide participants with a better understanding of mental health and illness, stigma and discrimination, how conditions are diagnosed, and common treatment options.

 It explores:

-• Which mental health injuries are covered by WSIB policy and law;
+• Which mental health injuries may be covered by WSIB;

 Electronic Evidence